moorepants/anaconda-dee-config/README.md

 together.
 We manage a monolithic installation of packages that come from a variety of languages (Python, C++, C, R, Julia, CUDA, etc.).
 Firstly, many of the packages cannot be installed from a single languages' repository, e.g. PyPi only hosts Python packages.
 Secondly, it is quite difficult, if not impossible, to create a compatible set of packages if relying on PyPi (see https://pypackaging-native.github.io/ for detailed explanations).
 A tenable solution that does not require excessive amounts of time and complexity for this team is to rely on Conda Forge for solving these problems.
 The binaries available on Conda Forge are guaranteed to provide a compatible set by the nature of its design.
 Even though it may seem simple to install your package on your computer, it may not be so in a offline installer.
 Every special case we add, costs us more time.
-So we default to Conda Forge packages with rare exceptions that depend on available volunteer time.
 This provides a minimal headache way to deliver a working software environments to our students.

 Why can't students `pip install` or `conda install` packages while on the lab computers?